nachtm/spring-rest-controller-advice-error/README.md

 # Spring Rest Controller Advice Error

 This is a minimal reproduction of an error I'm running into with Spring.
+Issue opened with Spring here: https://github.com/spring-projects/spring-framework/issues/30945

 ## Steps to reproduce